 Note: Here 0 is used as there is no periodic payment.
 We need to multiply the present value (pv) with -1 as excel treats this as “money out” for your investment.

-For calculating the future value to be compounded with monthly, quarterly, weekly or daily contribution you need to divide the annual interest rate (for FV function it is rate) with the contribution and multiply the contribution with the number of years (for FV function it is nper).
+For calculating the future value to be compounded with monthly, quarterly, weekly, or daily contribution you need to divide the annual interest rate (for FV function it is rate) with the contribution and multiply the contribution with the number of years (for FV function it is nper).

-Let`s say we want to calculate the future value of same factors.
+Let`s say we want to calculate the future value of the same factors.
 The only difference will be with the compounded period.
 Here, the compounded periods will be the total number of weeks per year which is 52.
 The picture below shows how it is done.

 Let’s calculate the compound interest with more options where additional contributions (pmet & type) are added.